 Resistance to Winter Weather

-If you choose fiber cement, you won’t have to worry about how freeze-thaw cycles affect your exterior siding.
-Fiber cement doesn’t expand and contract with fluctuating temperatures like other building materials.
-Instead, fiber cement siding is resistant to cold temperatures so it won’t crack or break.
+If you, you won’t have to worry about how freeze-thaw cycles affect your home’s exterior.
+Fiber cement doesn’t expand and contract with fluctuating temperatures like other materials.
+Instead, fiber cement siding is resistant to cold temperatures, so it won’t crack or break.